dockur/windows/readme.md

   ```

 > [!IMPORTANT]
-> In case the device is a USB disk drive, please wait until after the installation is completed before connecting it.
+> If the device is a USB disk drive, please wait until after the installation is completed before connecting it.
 Otherwise the installation may fail, as the order of the disks can get rearranged.

 ### How do I verify if my system supports KVM?